Skip to content

 Author(s): Jonathan Vander Els, Ellen Hume-Howard, Paul Leather

-Issue(s): Issues in Practice, Commit to Equity, Support Professional Learning, Rethink Instruction, Learn Lessons from the Field, Activate Student Agency
+Issue(s): Commit to Equity, Issues in Practice, Support Professional Learning, Rethink Instruction, Learn Lessons from the Field, Activate Student Agency

 This is the third in a series of blog posts about New Hampshire’s work study practices—essential competencies such as communication, collaboration, and self-direction.
 Links to the others posts are below.